 - You are not a legal resident of the UK, the Channel Islands or the Isle of Man or you have been a legal resident for less than 12 months

-To adopt in the UK, you must be assessed and approved by a local authority or an independent voluntary adoption agency.
+To adopt in the UK, you must be assessed and approved by a local authority (local council/social services) or an independent voluntary adoption agency.

 The only major difference between a local authority and independent voluntary adoption agency is voluntary agencies do not care for children themselves.
 They only match prospective adopters with children, including children in local authority care.
 Local authorities on the other hand do have children in their care.

 It is always worth shopping around for your ideal local authority or agency and choosing the one you feel most comfortable with and welcomed by.

 The adoption process – initial checks